hmito/esj73web/web/opensession_en.md

 Submit proposals via the application [Google Form](https://forms.gle/qHr7ivZ47VT5F3go8).

 The proposal should include the following information:

 1. Name of the principal applicant, affiliation, and email address
 2. Proposed theme and objectives
 3. Reasons for proposing the theme (impact on the conference and the field by introducing the theme as a new category)
 4. Additional information related to the theme (e.g., relevant papers, international treaties)

 Note: Item 4 is just additional information related to Item 3.
 Journal impact factor in which relevant papers were published is not considered as a review criteria.

-## Note 1: The ESJ73 Symposium includes an "invited speaker" system.
+## Note 1: The ESJ73 Symposium includes an "invited speaker" system

 The ESJ73 Symposium includes an "invited speaker" system.
 This allows distinguished non-members (domestic or international) to give lectures without a conference participation fee.
 There is no limit on the number of invited speakers, but travel expenses will not be covered.
 Additionally, the same non-member cannot be invited to speak at two consecutive conferences.

-## Note 2: Posters presented in the open session category will not be eligible for poster awards.
+## Note 2: Posters presented in the open session category will not be eligible for poster awards

 This is because securing judges for new themes is challenging.
 Therefore, poster presentations in open sessions are not eligible for poster awards.